favour-nerrise/favour_nerrise/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an undergraudate student at the University of Maryland, College Park.
+I am an undergraduate student at the University of Maryland, College Park.
 My interests include neuroengineering, intelligent systems, digital signal processing,  deep learning, and medical devices.
 I am interested in research for scientific novelty and social good.